Vinorelbine and cisplatin

 - Wash your hands after taking your capsules.

-- Keep them in the original package and store in a refrigerator (2 to 8 degrees C).
+- Keep the capsules in the original package and store in the fridge (2 to 8 degrees C).

 - Keep them safe and out of sight and reach of children.